 Have you thanked God for this failure already?

-Gil Bailie has posted a link on the Cornerstone Forum Facebook page to a short video of an excerpted portion of a speech Estonian composer Arvo Part gave in May 2014 accepting an honorary degree from St. Vladimir’s Seminary in New York.
-The link is here, and a transcript follows:
+We are sharing here a short video of an excerpted portion of a speech Estonian composer Arvo Part gave in May 2014 accepting an honorary degree from St. Vladimir’s Seminary in New York, a transcript follows:

 Please allow me some thoughts from my musical diaries.